KajaMarinsek/Database_Design/README.md

 I did not do that, but I learned :nerd_face: that in GitHub when you make a change you need **_NOT TO FORGET_** to press the  <code style="green : green">CommitChanges...</code>

-Here are the files for my assgnmet
+OK, OK, Here are the files for my assgnmet:
 -  [Kaja'sDDL.iypnb](https://github.com/KajaMarinsek/Database_Design/blob/main/Kaja'sDDL.ipynb)
 -  [Kaja'sDataLoader](https://github.com/KajaMarinsek/Database_Design/blob/main/Kaja'sDataLoader.ipynb)
 -  [Kaja'sDraw.ioTargetMart](https://github.com/KajaMarinsek/Database_Design/blob/main/Kaja'sDraw.ioTargetMart.jpg)